Tired of stories about COVID-19? So are we. So, here’s an interesting case to take a look at instead. :o)

 With that in mind, after a review of the history of Rule 41(g), Judge Wolford stated: “Defendant argues that at its current pace, it may take the government 37 years to successfully unlock the iPhone.
 The Court agrees that anywhere close to 37 years is an unreasonable time to retain the iPhone.
 This does not mean, though, that the government should be compelled to return it now.
 The government suggests that if it is successful, the contents of the iPhone could still be used at trial, regardless of when the contents are eventually accessed.
 At this stage of the proceedings—with a trial not scheduled to commence until next year…the Court agrees that there is still plenty of time for the government to access the iPhone’s contents.
 In the context of the current motion, the Court will not resolve whether that may cease to be the case as the trial date approaches.
 Indeed, the question of specifically how long the government can retain the device is not before this Court.
 There may very well come a point where the government’s retention of the iPhone is unreasonable—and that may be a time when the government continues to maintain that it needs the iPhone as evidence—but that date has not yet occurred.”
 As a result, Judge Wolford denied the defendant’s motion.

 So, what do you think?
-How do you think this acquisition will impact EDRM?
-Please share any comments you might have or if you’d like to know more about a particular topic.
+How long can the government be allowed to retain a device to attempt to crack the password in a criminal litigation case?
+Please let us know if any comments you might have or if you’d like to know more about a particular topic.